 Individual Research/Reference Materials - Permission to Feel written by Marc Brackett, The Simple Faith of Mister Rogers, Best-Self written by Mike Bayer, CASEL, Ted Talks on SEL

-Trainings - Annual Suicide Prevention Training, Racheal’s Challenge, Ruby Payne Poverty Training, SEL Training by the Lincoln Intermediate Unit, Pennsylvania Department of Education - Students Assistance Program
+Trainings - Annual Suicide Prevention, Racheal’s Challenge, Ruby Payne Poverty, Social, Emotional Learning Training by the Lincoln Intermediate Unit, Pennsylvania Department of Education - Students Assistance Program

 Coursework - Penn State University, Undergraduate - Intro to Psychology, Intro to Human Development and Family Studies, Development Psychology, Independent Studies - Coal and Coke and Kids Project where I created a website for the center designed for elementary students

 West Virginia University, M. Ed.
 Graduate - Psychology Foundations of Learning, Cultural Diversity, Holocaust Education